This section describes how the

 Blocking of threads that generate audit events for the shortest possible time; that is, time to allocate the buffer plus time to copy the event to the buffer.

 Output goes to the buffer.
-Writes from the buffer to the log file are handled by a separate thread.
+A separate thread handles writes from the buffer to the log file.

 A disadvantage of